arduino/docs-content/content/hardware/04.pro/shields/portenta-uwb-shield/features.md

 <FeatureDescription>

  The **Portenta UWB Shield**, based on the Truesense DCU150, functions as a base station facilitating two-way ranging and real-time location services (RTLS).
-Ideal for smart logistics, interactive environments, and precision proximity sensing applications, its dual role as both base station and client device enhances connectivity and responsiveness across IoT systems.
+Ideal for smart logistics, interactive environments and precision proximity sensing applications.
+Its dual role as both base station and client device enhances connectivity and responsiveness across IoT systems.
 Designed to integrate with the Arduino Portenta C33 via the high-density connectors.

 </FeatureDescription>